userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 >>>>> Fetching all the available rows is not an ideal solution since it can involves an infinite numbers of rows.
 This can cluter the UI, providing poor user experience, and can also result in poor performance (slow page generation, high server ressource usage).
 It is recommended to use **Sprunging** in this situation.

 The `$pastries` variable should now contains an [eloquent collection]() of pastries.
 At this point, it's a good idea to use **Debugging** to make sure everything works as it should.
 We'll use the `Debug` facade to do so.
-Start by adding the facade class to the usage delacration of your class:
+Start by adding the facade class to the usage declaration of your class:

 ```php
 use UserFrosting\Sprinkle\Core\Facades\Debug;